 Like your mobile phone, a module based on LTE-M will try to hook up the network when it wants to transmit information; only when the two-way link is established will the information be transferred.
 The module is therefore certain that it has transmitted the information correctly.

-In contrast to the Sigfox network, which operates more like a “broadcast ethernet”, the message to be transmitted is broadcast by the module and can be received by one or more antennas, which must listen permanently.
+In contrast to the Sigfox network, which operates more like a “broadcast ethernet”, the message to be transmitted is broadcasted by the module and can be received by one or more antennas, which must listen permanently.

 Thanks to redundancy, each functional message is actually sent 3 times by the protocol, and with an adequate antenna density, the messages are mostly received.

 However, from the module’s point of view, this remains a non-deterministic sending, which poses strong business constraints.

 It should be added that it is possible to set up an acknowledgement system, by diverting the operating principle of the “downlink”, but this leads to over-consumption and remains a diverted use of the protocol.